AlexsLemonade/refinebio-docs/README.md

 Read the Docs builds on pull request events for this repository, which reports the build status and lets you preview changes.

+### Spell check

+The spell check GitHub Action will fail upon pull requests to `development` if any spelling errors are detected in Markdown files in `docs/`.
+The custom dictionary for this repository is located at `config/.custom-dictionary.txt`.

 ## Local development

 ### Environment